luser-dr00g/inca/olmec/README.md

 which are verbs if preceded by a noun, but are adverbs if preceded by a(n other) verb.

+The "abstractions" as I keep calling them, are essentially *classes* in the OO sense, but with somewhat less discipline.
+The `array.h` defines the class structure and member-functions for the array type.
+Ditto for `symtab` and `verb`. `adverb` is a derived type, distinct from verbs, but sharing exactly the same implementation, And `xverb` is multiply-inherited from both `verb` and `adverb`, although it is aware that they share the same representation.

+So a verb is an object, with an internal `struct` representation and *semi-atomic* `verb` representation which is implicitly a pointer to the struct, and a *fully-atomic* representation as an encoded integer.
+Verbs are all loaded into the default symbol table as single-character identifiers, then adverbs are loaded, then xverbs (using the verb and adverb definitions) are loaded.

+The top-level of execution then procedes with the stereotypical *READ-EVAL-PRINT* loop, augmented with APL's behavior that definitions are not printed by default.
+The *READ* stage calls the `editor.h` functions.
+The *PRINT* stage calls the `print.h` functions.
+The *EVAL* stage calls `lex.h` functions and `exec.h` functions.
+The `qn.h` functions are obsolescent.
+But it's sad to see them go.

+The `io.h` functions implement utf-8 to/from ucs4 conversions, but
+they are not currently used.
+When patched in, it should allow pasting of expressions *into* the terminal window (copying out already works) as well as execution of saved scripts.
+Currently only keyboard input is accepted to select special APL characters, with hand-coded conversions defined in `alpha.h` and used by the editor functions.
+So the full enormity of Unicode characters are not yet unleashed for the identifier set, although the implementation has support (mostly) available for this.

 ## Notes, links, updates